Do you want to become a UNICEF volunteer?

 To become a UNICEF volunteer, the applicant has to meet the following criteria:

 A candidate is supposed to be between 16 – 40 years old

 Education and experience

-Relevant work experience of at least 2 years is desirable.
+Relevant volunteer or work experience is desirable.

 Fluency in Kyrgyz and Russian languages is required.
 Knowledge of English is an advantage.